usjofer/Coursera_Capstone/README.md

 # Battle of Neighborhood:Coffee, Subway and Sushi
+## Introduction
 Let's assume we are about to move to New York City.
-We've found 3 apartments at approximately same price at the following addresses:
+We've found 3 apartments at approximately same price.
-- 49 First Ave, New York, NY 10003
-- 22 Cornelia St, New York, NY 10014
-- 167 Hester St, New York, NY 10013
 <br><br>
 **The task is to decide which address is the most favourable to live in according to these criteria:**
 - proximity to subway stations